Philosophy Outcomes

 PHIL 3/H Introduction to Logic

-SLO 3: Students will be able to distinguish and evaluate inductive and deductive arguments using criteria of evaluation such as valid/invalid, strong/weak, etc.
+SLO 6: Students will distinguish and evaluate inductive and deductive arguments using criteria of evaluation such as valid/invalid, strong/weak, etc.

-SLO 5: Students will learn to translate arguments into symbolic form to test their validity.
+SLO 4: Students will translate arguments into symbolic form to test their validity.

 PHIL 5/H Introduction to Philosophy

-SLO 1: Students will be able to analyze the major philosophical schools of thought.
+SLO 1: Students will be able to analyze the major philosophical schools of thought, primarily in the Western tradition,

-SLO 2: Students will be able to analyze the ideas of the major philosophers.
+SLO 2: Student will be able to analyze the ideas of the major philosophers.

 PHIL 8 Critical Thinking